middlebury/styleguide/_editorial/c.md

 **café**, also cafe

-**campuswide** (no hyphen with suffix –wide unless the word is capped: collegewide, statewide, worldwide but College-wide for undergraduate, Institute-wide for Monterey) see suffixes
+**campuswide** (no hyphen with suffix –wide unless the word is capped: College-wide for undergraduate, Institute-wide for Monterey) see suffixes and -wide

 **capitalization** (Capitalize only formal or specific names.
 When in doubt, use lowercase, especially when a word’s meaning is generic.)
 See **titles** for rules about professional and academic titles.